 Due to its international orientation and its high proportion of foreign students, regard for its intercultural nature is of prominent importance.

 For the Muthesius University, inclusion means affiliation: each person, with or without disability, should be able to become involved in all areas of university life.
 The university promotes openness, tolerance and co-operation so that all members of the university can learn and work together.
-Inclusion is a human right enshrined in the UN Convention on Human Rights – its basis is tolerance.
+Inclusion is a human right enshrined in the UN Convention on Human Rights.

 Studying with Children